-Visit the Bursar’s graduate tuition page to access our cost estimator and see a breakdown of tuition and fee information.
+Visit the Student Billing’s graduate tuition page to access our cost estimator and see a breakdown of tuition and fee information.

 Becoming a graduate student is all about preparing for your future.
 Your advanced degree has the ability to open a new world of opportunities and earning potential.
 Before you can leverage your new degree, you’ll want to prepare financially for

 the time it will take to complete your degree.

 GradSense is an online resource (link opens in new tab/window) specifically designed to assist students like you in making more informed financial decisions as you plan your graduate education.
 You can use it to estimate

 the total cost of your degree, your living expenses, and much more.